Skip to content

 Best OpenPhone Alternatives in 2026

-OpenPhone is a great team phone system, but per-seat pricing adds up, and it lacks AI agent calling and caller ID control.
-If you’re a solo professional or need features OpenPhone doesn’t offer, here are the best alternatives.
+OpenPhone is a great team phone system, but per-seat pricing adds up fast, and it lacks AI agent calling and caller ID control.
+If you’re a solo professional or need features OpenPhone doesn’t offer at any tier, here are the best alternatives.

 Common Pain Points